Start Your LLC Online With Nolo Today

 1. Choose a Name for Your Georgia LLC

+Name reservation.
+If you've picked out a name for your LLC but aren't ready to register your business, you can reserve your business name with the SOS.
 File a name reservation request form with the SOS to reserve your business name for 30 days.
-You can file the form online or by mail.
-As of 2023, the fee to file online is $25 and the fee to file by mail is $35.
+You can file the form online through the SOS's online services page or by mail.
+As of 2024, the fee to file online is $25 and the fee to file by mail is $35.
+You can renew your name reservation.

-2. Appoint a Registered Agent for Your Georgia LLC

-Every Georgia LLC must have a registered agent for service of process in the state.
-A registered agent is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it's sued.
-An agent can be either an individual resident or a business entity that's authorized to do business in Georgia.
-The registered agent must have a physical street address in Georgia.
 (Ga.
-Code § 14-11-209 (2023).)
+Code § 14-11-208 (2024).)

+2. Appoint a Georgia Registered Agent

+Every Georgia LLC must have an agent for service of process (called a "registered agent") in the state.
+A registered agent is an individual or business entity that agrees to accept official papers on the LLC's behalf—for example, if the company is sued.

 3. File Articles of Organization and Transmittal Form

-A Georgia LLC is created by filing articles of organization with the SOS.
+You can form a Georgia LLC by filing articles of organization with the SOS.
 The articles must include the LLC's name.
 (Ga.
-Code § 14-11-204 (2023).)
+Code § 14-11-204 (2024).)

 You can file your articles online at the SOS's online services page.
 Alternatively, you can file the articles in person or by mail by completing both the Articles of Organization for LLC (CD 030) form and the Transmittal Form — Limited Liability Companies (CD 231).